5 Surprising Benefits of Plant-Based Diets for Cancer Prevention

 Unraveling the Relationship Between Plant-Based Diets and Digestive System Cancer

-Upon a comprehensive analysis of cohort and case-control studies 15, it was found that plant-based diets are significantly associated with a reduced risk of digestive system cancer.
+Upon a comprehensive analysis of cohort and case-control studies The Supplementary Material can be found online at Link, it was found that plant-based diets are significantly associated with a reduced risk of digestive system cancer.

 Uncovering the Protective Factors of Plant-Based Diets